 Please feel free to contact the team at email@example.com with any questions.
 We are happy to schedule a time to meet with you individually on the phone/online to help you get set up on zoom.

 We welcome any feedback you may have for us to help us make this experience as smooth and supportive as possible.
-We are here for you as much as ever and look forward to practicing with you online and to seeing you back at the barn as soon as that can safely happen!
+We are here for you whether online or in person and look forward to seeing you in class!

 Ready to get started?
 You can access a complimentary pass for your first online class here and use it to reserve a class.